jonico/pscale-workflow-helper-scripts/README.md

 In case you like to see those helper scripts in action without any further manual configuration, just

 1. [Create a copy of this repo](https://github.com/jonico/pscale-cli-helper-scripts/generate) by clicking on the green 'Use this template' button or just [here](https://github.com/jonico/pscale-cli-helper-scripts/generate).
-Both private as well as public repo visibility will work.
+Both private and public repo visibility work.

 ![image](https://user-images.githubusercontent.com/1872314/141356169-d1dcc996-9e3f-41bc-b4cb-c96b5f0cb843.png)